-The Centre of Marine Sciences (CCMAR) is a non-profit organization located on the Gambelas Campus of the University of Algarve, dedicated to R&D in the Marine Sciences.
+The Centre for Marine Sciences (CCMAR) is a non-profit organization located on the Gambelas Campus of the University of Algarve, dedicated to R&D in the Marine Sciences.

 CCMAR laboratories are well equipped for biological research at various levels, from biochemistry and molecular biology through genetics, physiology, behaviour and ecology.
 A computational Cluster dedicated to bioinformatics tasks contains software for genome assembly including NGS, transcriptomics, annotation, visualization, sequence alignment, population genetics, phylogenetics.
 Complementary services include Molecular Biology (Sequencing and proteomics) and analytical Chemistry platforms.